a collection of notes on areas of personal interest

 The origin of Gulf villas may be considered to have been Renaissance Italy, the style percolating down to the Gulf through the northern Arab States over time.
 However, the theoretical villa has changed in this process and now is envisaged as a large building within as large a walled compound as possible.
 Whereas some Qataris have large areas of land at their disposal, many do not but still attempt to build as much as they can within their land.
 This aerial photograph illustrates what everybody strives for conceptually if not in reality.
 But the photograph at the beginning of this section and those below are more representative of the reality.

-This example of a villa is of a slightly different type from those above.
-It represents a number of developments that act as primary or secondary residences within the peninsula, as well as having a notable style.
+While the preceding schemes are theoretical, this example of a villa is of a slightly different type from the real projects before them.
+It represents a number of similar developments that act as primary or secondary residences within the peninsula, as well as having a notable style.
 Located adjacent to the sea north of Doha this complex is large enough to demonstrate the scale of some of the developments now being built either in desert or littoral locations.
 In addition it exhibits a number of architectural elements that are interesting to see in Qatar reminiscent, in some respects, of architecture in the west of Saudi Arabia.
 The style is heavy, utilising semi-circular and flat headed arches, visually reinforced corners, battering and elements that resemble maraazim, though with open balustrading instead of traditional badgheer that have some resemblance to shurfa in breaking up the longer lines of the development.
 There are also two flat domes that are more reminiscent of masaajid than residential architecture.
 The arched glazed structure at first floor level is the only novel element that breaks with the otherwise traditionally derivative detailing.

 Villas are the mark of the owner.
-They represent status and a number of issues which I have made notes on in other areas of this site.
+Whether they direct the design or not, the resulting buildings represent status and a number of issues which I have made notes on in other areas of this site.
 The two important issues to bear in mind here are that they are the first modern houses in which many Qataris have lived and so have little experience of how they are best used and, secondly, that much of this character of development does not accord with the strict precepts of Islam found in Qatar.

 The verandah will certainly afford some protection from the sun, but with different effect on its faces due to the line taken by the sun during the day.
 It is a good example of form not following function, but form being maintained for some perceived symmetry of design.
 Notice that the villa also has areas of sloping roof.
 For those not familiar with construction in the Gulf, the concrete tiles will have been placed on a sloped concrete base, a form of concreting which local contractors have difficulty in placing.